 According to another popular game played from the first-person perspective, silence is the music of life, but that doesn’t mean that everyone should keep quiet and bathe in sonic nothingness.
-Back in the days of CS 1.6 the game didn’t have much soundtrack to it, but the more the additional UI and functionalities developed, the more it has been supplied with additional tracks that made it more pleasant to play and browse the game.
+Back in the days of CS 1.6 the game didn’t have much soundtrack to it, but the more the additional UI and functionalities developed, the more additional tracks that made it more pleasant to play and browse the game appeared in the game.
 Two years after the game’s debut, CSGO players, especially the more frequent ones, could be a little nauseated by the catchy, yet quite pompous main menu theme, playing all the time while you wait for the match.

 CSGO Music Kits are special kinds of droppable and buyable items in CSGO that allow you to freshen up the soundtrack to your online skirmishes.
-They were introduced to the game during an October 2014 update and stayed for good, now amounting up to 39 different sets with different music styles.
+Valve introduced them to the game during an October 2014 update and they stayed for good.
+Now there are 39 different sets with different music styles.
 You can easily equip them in the equipment menu, just like you do with the rest of your loadout.
-CSGO Music Kits basically change the background music and jingles that are played in the lobby, during a match, and during specific events.
+CSGO Music Kits basically change the background music and jingles playing in the lobby, during a match, and during specific events.
 Additionally, the MVP jingle from the Music Kit you’re using is played to everyone in a match if you are the MVP of the given round, even if you’re not sharing the kit with them.

 How can you use CSGO Music Kits?

-To use a specific music kit, you need to obtain it first – if not, only the default one will be available.
-After that, the new ones will be visible on the equipment page, where you can equip it like you would any other item.
+To use a specific music kit, you need to obtain it first.
+Otherwise, only the default one will be available.
+After that, the new ones will be visible on the equipment page.
+There you can equip it like you would any other item.
 This will cause game music and jingles to switch to the ones from the kit.

 The exact types of music bits within such a kit are: